penpot/penpot-docs/technical-guide/developer/devenv.md

 ```

 Having the the container running and tmux opened inside the container,
-you are free to execute any commands and open many shells as you want.
+you are free to execute commands and open as many shells as you want.

 You can create a new shell just pressing the **Ctr+b c** shortcut.
 And
 **Ctrl+b w** for switch between windows, **Ctrl+b &** for kill the